iaingoh26-dev/Email-Summarizer/README.md

 **Solution:**
 A structured system prompt was implemented to clearly define the expected output format, improving response consistency across different email types.

-### 2. Handling Different Email Formats

-Emails can vary significantly in structure, ranging from formal business messages to automated notifications and promotional content.
-Some emails contained excessive metadata or formatting that could affect summary quality.

-**Solution:**
-The prompts were refined to focus on the most relevant content while ignoring unnecessary details, allowing the model to generate more concise and useful summaries.

-### 3. API Configuration and Authentication

-During development, managing API credentials securely was a challenge.
-Hardcoding API keys poses security risks and is not considered best practice.

-**Solution:**
-Environment variables were used to store API credentials securely, preventing sensitive information from being exposed in the source code.

-### 4. Selecting an Appropriate AI Model

-Different OpenAI models offer varying trade-offs between response quality, speed, and cost.
-Choosing the right model required experimentation and evaluation.

-**Solution:**
-Several models were tested before selecting a lightweight model that provided an acceptable balance between performance and efficiency for email summarization tasks.

-### 5. Managing Token Limits

-Long emails may exceed context limits or increase API usage costs.
-This became apparent when testing with larger email bodies and threads.

-**Solution:**
-The project was designed around concise email inputs, and future improvements include implementing text chunking and preprocessing techniques to handle larger documents efficiently.

 ---